strata-io/strata-service-extension-examples/amazon-verfied-permissions/README.md

 6. Now we will associate this Service Extension with Amazon_Cognito identity fabric.
 At the bottom of the screen under Providers, select your Amazon_Cognito identity provider instance and click **Add**.
 7. Click **Update** to save your service extension.

-## Configure the access policy to use Amazon Verified Permissions
+## Update the User Flow access policy the app to use Amazon Verified Permissions

 From here, you can now complete the setup of your user flow.